-The Original Notes were assigned a rating of Ba1 by Moody's upon issue and the rating of the Notes will be the same immediately after the Issue Date.
+The Notes have been rated by Moody's Investors Service España, S.A.
+(Sociedad Unipersonal).
 The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.